simewu/cryptography-primitives-5930/README.md

 ### PROBLEM DESCRIPTION AND REMEDIATION:

-The Confidentiality and Integrity Crypto App was initially developed to enhance data confidentiality, a fundamental aspect of the CIA triad.
-This objective was achieved through the implementation of file encryption using the AES algorithm in CBC mode.
-Recognizing the indispensable role of data integrity alongside confidentiality, the application was further augmented with digital signature capabilities.
-This addition enables users to sign files using RSA with PSS padding, ensuring the authenticity and unaltered state of data.

-The application supports two critical security principles: confidentiality, through encryption, and integrity, via digital signatures.
-Encryption safeguards data from unauthorized access, while digital signatures provide a mechanism to verifying data authenticity and integrity.
-This dual functionality addresses the core requirements of secure data handling by preventing unauthorized disclosure and ensuring data remains unchanged from its original state.

-Structured with a user-centric interface, the app facilitates key cryptographic operations: RSA keypair generation, file encryption and decryption, and digital signature generation and verification.
-It is complemented by utility scripts for dependency management and execution, alongside a .gitignore file to exclude sensitive cryptographic materials from version control, reinforcing security practices.
+While initially tasked with implementing encryption and decryption to ensure confidentiality, the application was extended to include integrity through digital signature generation and verification, which makes use of the `cryptography.hazmat.primitives` Python library.
+Doing so both restricts unauthorized access and authenticates data integrity, providing a text interface for RSA keypair generation, file encryption and decryption, and digital signature generation/verification.

 ---